-There are multiple access routes that can be used to enjoy the hills from the “honeypot routes” from Craigmead car park to the quieter less trodden ground between Bishop Hill and Harperleas.
+There are multiple access routes that can be used to enjoy the hills from the “honeypot routes” around Craigmead car park to the quieter less trodden ground between Bishop Hill and Harperleas.

 In addition to the hills, the area also holds a number of reservoirs which make lovely low level walks.